Lindeberg's central limit theorems for martingale like sequences under sub-linear expectations

 In the rest of this section, we state some notations about sub-linear expectations.
-The main results on the central limit theorem and functional central limit theorem are stated in the next section.
-The proofs are given in Section \ref{sectProof}.
-At the last section, we consider general martingales and the L\'evy characterization of a G-Brownian motion in a general sub-linear expectation space.
+The main results on the central limit theorem and functional central limit theorem are stated in Sections \ref{sectMain} and \ref{sectMain2} with the proofs given the last section.
+In Section \ref{sectinequality}, we will establish the Rosenthal-type inequalities and an exponential inequality for the maximal sums of the martingale-difference like random variables.
+In Section \ref{sectLevy}, we consider the L\'evy characterization of a G-Brownian motion in a general sub-linear expectation space.
 The L\'evy characterization of a $G$-Brownian motion under G-expectation in a Wiener space is established by Xu and Zhang (2009, 2010) and extended by Lin (2013) by the method of the stochastic calculus.
 We will give an elementary proof without using stochastic calculus.
 We will find that the functional central limit theorem gives a new way to show the L\'evy characterization.
-An exceptional inequality for the martingale like random variables is also established for showing the L\'evy characterization.

 We use the framework and notations of Peng (2008b).
 Let $(\Omega,\mathcal F)$ be a given measurable space and let $\mathscr{H}$ be a linear space of real functions defined on $(\Omega,\mathcal F)$ such that if $X_1,\ldots, X_n \in \mathscr{H}$ then $\varphi(X_1,\ldots,X_n)\in \mathscr{H}$ for each $\varphi\in C_{l,Lip}(\mathbb R_n)$, where $C_{l,Lip}(\mathbb R_n)$ denotes the linear space of (local Lipschitz) functions $\varphi$ satisfying